KanishkVijaywargiya/React-webApp_Hotstar_clone/README.md

 ### PREREQUISITES:

-Sign up for a Firebase account HERE
+Sign up for a Firebase account HERE <br>
-Install Node JS in your computer HERE
+Install Node JS in your computer HERE <br>
-Download all the images and videos HERE
+Download all the images and videos HERE <br>

 ## Available Scripts